What is a prenuptial agreement? What sort of couples can benefit from a pre-nuptial agreement?

-If it proves necessary to apply to the Court for a child arrangements order to set out clearly the arrangements for the children’s care then we will do all the necessary work to make the application and to represent you at Court.
-It is sometimes necessary for an independent third party to talk to both you and to the children about arrangements for their care so that a report can be prepared for the Judge to consider the best possible outcome for your children.
+If it proves necessary to apply to the Court for a child arrangements order to set out clearly the arrangements for the children’s care, then we will do all the necessary work to make the application and to represent you at Court.
+It is sometimes necessary for an independent third party to talk to both you and the children about arrangements for their care so that a report can be prepared for the Judge to consider the best possible outcome for your children.

 I am not married to the mother of my child but I am on the birth certificate.
 What rights do I have?

 Provided that you are on the birth certificate, you automatically have parental responsibility for your child.
 There are various rights and obligations upon a person who has parental responsibility, including the right to have contact with the child and to influence the child’s education and religion.
 Responsibilities include a duty to provide financial support for your children, which is often dealt with by the Child Maintenance Service (previously the Child Support Agency).